realmorg/realm/apps/web/src/pages/docs/learn/index.md

   <hello-world></hello-world>
 </realm-demo>

-You can render it anywhere in your page, as many as you want:
+You can render it anywhere on your page, as many times as you want:

 ```html
 <hello-world></hello-world>